-There are two midterm exams and a final exam during the semester.
+There are three midterm exams and an optional final exam during the semester.
 The dates of these exams are listed on the course lecture schedule with the exception of the final exam, which is determined by the registrar and published after the mid-point of the semester.